mtulio/cluster-api-provider-aws/docs/book/src/topics/bring-your-own-aws-infrastructure.md

 User should only use this feature if their cluster infrastructure lifecycle management has constraints that the reference implementation does not support.
 See [user stories](https://github.com/kubernetes-sigs/cluster-api/blob/10d89ceca938e4d3d94a1d1c2b60515bcdf39829/docs/proposals/20210203-externally-managed-cluster-infrastructure.md#user-stories) for more details.

-## Bring your own (BYO) Public IPv4 addresses
+## Bring your own Public IPv4 address pool (BYO Public IPv4)

-Cluster API also provides a mechanism to allocate Elastic IP from the existing Public IPv4 Pool that you brought to AWS[1].
+Cluster API provides a mechanism to allocate Elastic IP from the existing Public IPv4 Pool that you brought to AWS[1].

-Bringing your own Public IPv4 Pool (BYOIPv4) can be used as an alternative to buying Public IPs from AWS, also considering the changes in charging for this since February 2024[2].
+Bringing your own Public IPv4 Pool (BYO Public IPv4) can be used as an alternative to buying Public IPs from AWS, also considering the changes in charging for this since February 2024[2].

 Supported resources to BYO Public IPv4 Pool (`BYO Public IPv4`):
 - NAT Gateways